 By taking these simple steps the risk of bicycle theft can be greatly reduced.

 If you see suspicious activity or suspect a bicycle is being stolen please report this to Campus Services on Ext 7000 or 01 7167000.

-As a cyclist, you can reduce your risk of death or injury by following some simple advice:
+As a cyclist, you can reduce risk by following some simple advice:

 - Never cycle in the dark without adequate lighting – white for front, red for rear

 - Always wear luminous clothing such as hi-vis vests, fluorscent armbands and reflective belts so that other road users can see you

 - Make sure you keep to the left.
 Always look behind and give the proper signal before moving off, changing lanes or making a turn

 - Follow the rules of the road, never run traffic lights or weave unpredictably in and out of traffic